1a1a11a/multitaskLauncher/README.md

     the results and launch new job when old ones finish?

 -   No, neither of these approaches is ideal, they take time and can make a mess.

 ### What is multitaskLauncher

-__multitaskLaucher is such a tool that you only need to write down all the tasks you want to run and where you want to save the results, it will take care of the rest.
-It will launch the jobs on each worker node, monitor the task running status, retrieve the results when it finishes and launch new task on the node.__
+__multitaskLaucher is such a tool that you only need to specify all the tasks you want to run and where you want to save the results, it will take care of the rest.__

+### Features

+-   multitaskLauncher launches the jobs on each worker node, monitor the task running status, retrieve the results when it finishes and launch new task on the node automatically.

-__In addition, it supports checking the task running status and node health status in command line.__
+-   It supports checking the task running status and node health status in command line.

-__As one more feature, it will open a http service on port 5002 for easy checking task and node status, so that you can use http://127.0.0.1:5002 for checking the status of each task and each node.__
+-   As one more feature, it will open a http service on port 5002 for easy checking task and node status, so that you can use http://127.0.0.1:5002 for checking the status of each task and each node.

+-   All these features do not require you to install package on the worker node.

 Currently only tested on Ubuntu and macOS, but it should support all \*NIX, the